alvaromartinez986/newsgrid/README.md

 # Newsgrid
-Html and css exercise to manage grids.
+Html and css exercise to manage grids. \n
-See the page in https://github.com/alvaromartinez986/newsgrid
+See the page in https://alvaromartinez986.github.io/newsgrid/